Healthcare in Israel: National Health Insurance Law

 The Health Basket covers all costs of medical diagnosis and treatment in the areas of family medicine, hospitalization (general, maternity, psychiatric and chronic), preventive medicine, surgery (including elective surgery), transplants, treatment for drug abuse and alcoholism, medical equipment and appliances, first aid and transportation to a medical facility, obstetrics and fertility treatment, medications approved under the National Health Basket (which is updated every year), treatment of chronic diseases and paramedical services such as physiotherapy and occupational therapy, and mental healthcare.
 Medications for serious illnesses that are part of the official "basket of medications" formulary (which is large and updated regularly, but does not include all medications) are covered, though patients must partially pay for these medications with copays: medications included in the basket are covered at rates that vary from 50% to 90%.
-IVF treatments for the first two children up to the age of 45 and abortions are also covered.
+IVF treatments for the first two children up to the age of 45 and in certain cases abortions are also covered.

 A committee appointed by the health ministry reviews the contents of the health basket on a yearly basis and determines which new treatments will be added to it within the constraints of the annual budget allocated to the basket by the government.

 In general, each Kupat Holim allows members to choose a primary care physician and specialists from a list of healthcare providers associated with the fund.
-Availability of services differs by location, as each of these organizations operate their own medical facilities, including private hospitals.

 While the Kupot Holim typically cover medical treatment in Israel, they can fund medical procedures abroad when the procedure in question cannot be obtained in Israel.
 There is a cap of $250,000 without copay to fund treatment abroad, though that limit can be waived by the Director-General of the Health Ministry.

 Members of each Kupat Holim can switch to another once a year.
 There are six specified dates on which people can transfer, depending on when they signed up for their previous one.
 In special circumstances, it is possible to petition the Ministry of Health to cancel a change or register earlier than an official date.

 The National Health Insurance Law sets out a system of public funding for health services by means of a progressive health tax, administered by Bituah Leumi, or the National Insurance Institute, Israel's social security organization, which transfers funding to the Kupot Holim according to a capitation formula based on the number of members in each fund, the age distribution of members, and a number of other indices.
 The Kupot Holim also receive some direct government funding.
 The government provides the Kupot Holim relatively wide discretion in determining how to spend their public funding, with the condition that the Kupot Holim must guarantee providing the treatments set forth in the health basket as a minimum service to their members.